In this episode, we’ll take a look at English Puritanism.

 The relationship between the Crown and the mostly Puritan Parliament went from bad to worse.
 Puritan antagonism toward the King rose in 1633 when the King appointed William Laud as archbishop of Canterbury.
 Laud embarked on a policy of High Anglicanism with a strong sacramentalism and a theological slant toward Arminianism that tweaked the Calvinist Puritans.

 In what proved his undoing, Charles tried to impose on the Scottish Church the Anglican Book of Common Prayer in 1637, which one Scot called the “vomit of Romish superstition.”
 When a marketplace grocer named Jenny Geddes heard the dean of St. Giles Cathedral in Edinburgh read from the new prayer book, she stood up and threw her stool at him, yelling, “Devil cause you colic in your stomach, false thief: dare you say the Mass in my ear?”

 Yep – them Scots!
 Peaceful lot they are.
 Which, I get to say, because I am one.

 The Scottish army then occupied northern England and threatened to march south.
-In November 1640 King Charles HAD to once again convene Parliament.
-Never had there been a body more hostile to the king.
+In November, 1640 King Charles HAD to once again convene Parliament.
+Never had there been a body more hostile to the monarch.
 They immediately passed a law forbidding him to dissolve it without its consent.
-This came to be known as the “Long Parliament,” since it stayed in session for 20 yrs.
+This came to be known as the “Long Parliament,” since it stayed in session for 20 years.

-Archbishop Laud was charged with treason & imprisoned in the Tower of London.
+Archbishop Laud was charged with treason and imprisoned in the Tower of London.